JonathanBowker/pseudonymisation-as-a-service/README.md

 # What is pseudonymisation?
 Pseudonymisation uses forms of encryption to translate identifiable personal data points to unique artificial identifiers - _Pseudonyms_.
 Pseudonymisation techniques aim to disassociate individuals from personal data sets held by data custodians - _**e.g. unit within an organisation, personal information managemet system, interconnected network of stakeholders, or third party provider**_.
 This renders the data ‘pseudonymous’ for specific use cases.

 Beyond the context of a specified use case, the individuals associated with personal data can be identified, but protected by internal procedures and controls defiend and governed by the controlling data custodian.
 Within a structured pseudonymised data model, plain text personal data points still exist, but only within physically and logically separated storage.
-Which is joined by securely controlled pseudonym maps and linking functions that facilate re-identification on-demand.
+Which is joined by securely controlled pseudonym maps and linking functions that facilate identification on-demand.

 # What is personal data profiling?
 In Article 4 (4), the UK GDPR defines Profiling as follows: